Supreme Court IEEPA tariffs decision: What merchants and consumers should know as a ruling looms

-Updated on January 29th, originally posted January 14th.
+Updated on February 23, 2026, originally posted January 14th.
 We will be updating this article as more information come in.
 Additionally, updates will be available on our Trade and Tariff Hub.

 Overview of the Supreme Court case

-The Supreme Court is reviewing consolidated challenges to tariffs imposed under IEEPA, a statute historically used to authorize economic sanctions during national emergencies.
+The Supreme Court was reviewing consolidated challenges to tariffs imposed under IEEPA, a statute historically used to authorize economic sanctions during national emergencies.
 The challengers argue that IEEPA does not grant the executive branch authority to impose broad-based import tariffs and that doing so infringes on Congress’s constitutional power to levy taxes and duties.

 Beyond the legal question of authority, the case carries practical significance because it addresses what happens to tariffs already paid if the Court determines they were unlawfully imposed.
 For merchants and importers, the decision is not only about future trade policy, it is about whether past costs can be recovered and how that recovery would work in practice.